rapallat/azure-docs/articles/azure-cache-for-redis/cache-how-to-geo-replication.md

 - The secondary linked cache is either the same cache size or a larger cache size than the primary linked cache.
 - Both caches are created and in a running state.

-Some features aren't supported with geo-replication:
+Some features are not supported with geo-replication:

 - Persistence isn't supported with geo-replication.
 - Clustering is supported if both caches have clustering enabled and have the same number of shards.